wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 ## wis2box setup using test data

-Before starting the wis2box, you should review the content of the test data you will use and set the hostname of your wis2box.
+Before starting wis2box, you should review the content of the test data you will use and set the hostname of your wis2box.

 ### dev.env